rjury-sumo/sumo-content-powershell/docs/dashboards.md

 # dashboards
 This API is a bit odd in two ways:
 1. it uses the ids you see in the sumo ui for a dashboard NOT the library dashboad ids.
 2. there is no 'get all the dashboards' api call so you must use this with the library.
+There is a get-dashboards call but this is only for the user personal folder and has a limit of 100.

 # ids
 The dashboard ids required are the ones you see in the URI in sumo such as: ABCDEwxyze6odId5iT8uONiSHtITxRCbhsXNEJ3mtvUxcChTdRHCaIQNsd8.